ybs294000/SalaryScope/docs/ProjectReport.md

 SalaryScope demonstrates the effective use of machine learning and NLP techniques to build an intelligent salary prediction system.
 By combining structured data analysis with resume-based feature extraction, the system provides a comprehensive and user-friendly solution for salary estimation.

-The integration of advanced features such as scenario analysis, batch processing, and cloud-based storage enhances the practicality and scalability of the application.
+The integration of advanced features such as scenario analysis, batch processing, cloud-based storage, and structured prediction feedback enhances the practicality and scalability of the application.
+The feedback system provides a lightweight, non-intrusive mechanism for collecting user-reported accuracy data, laying the groundwork for future model improvement.
 Overall, SalaryScope serves as a valuable tool for individuals seeking data-driven insights into salary expectations and career planning.